andydevs/blog/_drafts/the-site-looks-different.markdown

 keywords: andydevs blog webdesign
 ---

-- Intro
-    - Old UI
-        - Kinda sucked
-        - It's not that it was ugly
-        - It was boring
-        - Decided to start a new UI
-        - Create a style library
-            - This way I can use it on other websites
-        - Then port it over to my website
-            - Create a gem with my theme
+So, you may have noticed that the website looks different.
+I've been working on changing the site design for a while now (about a couple years).
+I'll admit, the old UI kinda sucked.
+I mean, it was the default jekyll UI, so...
+It wasn't that it was ugly.
+It was just boring.
+So I decided to create a new UI design.
+I decided to create a style library as a npm package (that way I and other people can use it on other websites), then port it over to my website (and creating a jekyll theme to boot).

 - Concept of new UI
     - Description
         - Two tone design
             - Dark "back" color
             - White color for the front
             - Hence "backwhite"
         - Two panels
             - One menu panel, one content panel
             - Menu panel appears recessed (using a shadow)
         - On desktop, menu appears beside content
         - On mobile, menu appears behind content
             - There's a button that slides the front panel out and in
     - Rough drawing after the fact

 - Desktop Styling
     - Back
         - Fixed positioning